VHRanger/Automation-FAQ/automation.md

 The same dynamic applies with housing in large cities.
 Explanations that get lost in details about college administrative costs and larger home sizes lose the forest for the trees: the administrative costs are a way in which the value of a college degree is being captured, not a fundamental cause.

-# TAKEAWAY: Don't be concerned about unemployment.
+## TAKEAWAY: Don't be concerned about unemployment.
 Be concerned about low quality unemployment.

+# Part 2: Solutions

-# XXX) Universal Basic Income is not a good answer to automation's problems
+### XXX) Universal Basic Income is not a good answer to automation's problems

 Universal Basic Income (UBI) isn't necessarily a bad idea.